You can print a formatted version of this FAQ (2 pages front and back, divided into the same sections as shown below) by downloading the PDF here.

 - Persona cards: The first persona card with an ability that each player receives will say something like, “After using a building with a pumpkin cost, gain 1 VP” (the exact resource will vary).
 This ability only applies when the printed cost on the building includes at least 1 pumpkin icon, not buildings with the “any resource” icon.
 It is possible to have persona cards that don’t look like your original persona.
 Also, you may only mark personas as used if you actually use their ability during the game.
 This wording on Rule 5 (card 15) is a little ambiguous.

-- Zeppelin, Charterstone, and Grandstand (or any other building focused on constructing buildings, unlocking crates, and scoring objectives):: Part of the requirements for using these types of buildings are (respectively) to have/use an unconstructed building card, to have/use a constructed building card, and to have currently achieved an unscored objective.
+- Zeppelin, Charterstone, Grandstand, and Cloud Port (or any other building focused on constructing buildings, unlocking crates, and scoring objectives): Part of the requirements for using these types of buildings are (respectively) to have/use an unconstructed building card, to have/use a constructed building card, and to have currently achieved an unscored objective.
 You cannot, for example, use the Zeppelin during the campaign to pay any 4 resources and gain 5 VP–you must actually construct a building.
 This isn’t as clear as it could be in the rules.

 - Buildings: There’s no connection between any buildings (other than basic resource buildings) and any specific charter, so if you have a building card–any card–you can construct it.
 The only eligible location to construct a building is in your charter.
 This is noted on Rule 18 (card 14: Constructing a Building).